top of page

 Consistency

-It's is crucial to maintain consistency with your child's established routine.
+It's crucial to maintain consistency with your child's established routine.
 Even though regressions can be challenging, it's important to resist the temptation of introducing new habits or making significant changes to their sleep routine.
 Regressions are temporary phases, but the habits formed during this time can persist.

 Do you need help?